Abbas-187/UND/doc/order_management_module_plan.md

 - Inventory check and allocation.
 - Procurement review and decision.
 - Soft delete: orders are never removed, only status updated.
+- Customer profile fetching and integration with orders.
+- Conversion of discussions to CRM interactions.

 ---